Tema Reef

-Tema Reef, also called Tima Reef, is a submerged coral reef in the northern island group of the Cook Islands, 23 km southeast of Pukapuka.
+Tema Reef, also called Tima Reef, is a submerged coral reef in the northern island group of the Cook Islands, 23 km southeast of Pukapuka coral atoll.

 No coral or rock shows above water, but the sea breaks heavily over the reef.

-The reef measures about 550 by 360 m, covering a shallow but submerged area of 0.16 km2.
+Tema Reef measures about 550 by 360 m, covering a shallow but submerged area of 0.16 km2.